...And Now For Something Completely Different

-I've come to realize that those blog entries are over six years old, and as such, have little bearing on the present.
+I've come to realize that those blog entries are over six years old.
+As such, they have little bearing on the present.
 In essence, the blog has become dead space when it could be used for something more relevant.
-It will therefore be repurposed in a manner that reflects my current endeavor, which is to reacquaint myself with music as a whole.
+It will therefore be re-purposed in a manner that reflects a current endeavor, which is to reacquaint myself with music as a whole.

 To be blunt, this is a project born of necessity.
 My appreciation for music has wandered far from that nexus of passion, art, and energy that it once occupied.
 There was a time when I would regularly spend an entire evening spinning records and weighing their relative merits against each other.
 Whether I was looking for a thread of similarity between two seemingly unrelated albums (The Who's Live At Leeds versus Blue Oyster Cult's Some Enchanted Evening, for instance), or trying to figure out the exact year when Iron Maiden began to incorporate progressive influences alongside their New Wave of British Heavy Metal swagger, I was always striving to raise the bar for music geeks everywhere.

 This is not an acceptable state of affairs.
 The "one-spin" approach to music appreciation has effectively degraded the quality of my listening experience.
 I'm certainly "hearing" a lot of music, but I'm not really "listening" to much at all.
 It would be easy to blame the digital age, especially given its penchant for immediate gratification (where pretty much every album is available to the casual listener, all the time).
 But I chose to follow its neon trail.
-This has effectively led me me off a metaphorical cliff, where hundreds of albums have become a homogenous mass, amorphous and undefined.
+This has led me off a metaphorical cliff, where hundreds of albums have become a homogeneous mass; one that is amorphous and undefined.
 I know there has to be more to those records than I’m hearing, but their sheer volume and availability has turned me into something I despise: a passive listener.

 Zach Hill & Mick Barr - Shred Earthship